You can listen to the voice recording, or read through the text below.

 It was not possible to break open the nest at the top.
 Kais had to chop off the whole branch that housed it.
 Down on the ground he shaved away the wood till he reached the honey.
 This was done with remarkable skill, using his axe – a tool made from a piece of motor car spring blade shaped into a triangle, and driven through a thick knob at the end of a sturdy stick.

-The honey was sweet, but not too sweet, and with subtle other flavours.
-It is believed by the locals to have medicinal properties too – anti-bacterial and anti-inflammatory.
-I have found that eating more than a few mouths can upset one’s tummy – but then, the nest being so small, that’s usually all there is.
+The honey was sweet, but not too sweet, and with other subtle flavours which I can never place.
+It is believed to be highly nutritious and to have medicinal properties too – anti-bacterial and anti-inflammatory.
+I have found that eating more than a few mouthfuls can upset one’s tummy though – but then, the nest being so small, that is all you will usually get.